XliazZz/XliazZz/README.md

 ## About Me

 I'm Elias Martinez, a software developer passionate about creating technology to elevate people and helping new developers find the right path.
-Some technologies I enjoy working with include JavaScript, ReactJS, React-Native, and Redux.
+Some technologies I enjoy working with include JavaScript, TypeScript, Python, ReactJS, React-Native, Redux, Bootstrap, Vite, Express, Node.JS, Mongoose, Sequelize, Postgres y MongoDB.

 - 🔭 I'm a developer based in Buenos Aires, Argentina.
 - 🌱 I studied at Henry's bootcamp as a full-stack web developer.